-NORMAN MARSHALL VILLENEUVE - In his remarkable 7th decade in music, this legendary jazz drummer is a Félix Award winner, bandleader, recording artist, and master of bebop, known as "Canada's Art Blakey" for his passion and iconic drum solos.
+Norman Marshall Villeneuve is a beloved icon of Canadian Jazz.
+In his remarkable 7th decade in music, this legendary jazz drummer is a Félix Award winner, bandleader, recording artist, and master of bebop, is known as "Canada's Art Blakey" for his passion and iconic drum solos.
 His new CD, "Montreal Sessions" was named by CBC Music as one of the ten outstanding jazz albums of 2017.
-In December 2017 he performed at the Living Arts Centre in Mississauga, where he received a standing ovation.
+For decades, Norman has led jazz ensembles and bands under his banner, “Norman Marshall Villeneuve’s Jazz Message”.
+In 2017 he also began to appear under “Norman Marshall Villeneuve’s Jazz Masters”, bringing to the stage respected jazz icons in their own right, including Ron Di Lauro, Charles Ellison, Dan Faulk, Dave Turner, Alvin Pall, Éric Lagacé, and many others.

 Born May 29, 1938 in Montreal, Norm grew up in St. Henri and Little Burgundy, home to Oscar Peterson, Victor Vogel and Oliver Jones, and many who became part of Montreal's beloved jazz history.
 Norm attended Union United Church Montreal, where he studied piano with Daisy Peterson-Sweeney, Oscar Peterson's sister.